Community Policing Certificate Program

 - Personal and professional career goals.

-- How NCJA training specifically focused upon Community Policing can advance those goals.
+- How NCJA training specifically focused on Community Policing can advance those goals.

 - Statement of agreement to complete this program within ten years of the acceptance date.